SystemsApproach/ops/preface.rst

 applications built on those platforms.
 That's also the bad news.
-With several dozen cloud-related projects available at open source consortia like the Linux Foundation, Cloud Native Computing Foundation, Apache Foundation, and Open Networking Foundation, navigating the project space is one of the biggest challenges we faced in putting together a cloud management platform.
+With several dozen cloud-related projects available at open source consortia like the Linux Foundation, Cloud Native Computing Foundation, and Apache Foundation, navigating the project space is one of the biggest challenges we faced in putting together a cloud management platform.
 This is in large part because these projects are competing for mindshare, with both significant overlap in the functionality they offer and extraneous dependencies on each other.

 One way to read this book is as a guided tour of the open source landscape for cloud control and management.
 And in that spirit, we do